silvacms/documentation/source/silva/contents/views.rst

       <div>My Blog <tal:replace tal:replace="view/title" /></div>

 As your template have the extension ``.pt``, it will interpreted as a `Zope Page Template`_.
-If you don't know anything about that template markup language, you can refer for the `Zope Page Template`_ documentation for more information.
+You can refer for the `Zope Page Template`_ documentation for more information about using the template language.

+You might also want to use the ``.cpt`` extension which stands for `Chameleon Page Template`_.
+It is really close to the `Zope Page Template`_ template language but has a more modern implementation and you may find it more flexible.

 Template Namespace
 ~~~~~~~~~~~~~~~~~~